kishiyamat/ntu-ut-ling-vwp/README.md

 ???
 So why should we make functions?

-If we write every program as one big chunk of statements, there must be a lot of problems.
+If we write every script as "one big chunk" of statements, there must be a lot of problems.

-But if we make functions, it allows us to...
+But if we make functions, that allows us to...
-1. make our programs as a bunch of sub-steps
+1. write our codes as a bunch of sub-steps instead of a big chunk.
-   * So, we can break the long program into sub-steps, when they seem tough,
+   * So, we can break the long script into sub-steps.
 1. And we can reuse code instead of rewriting it.
-   * and even share some codes with your others
+   * and even share some codes with others
 Two more things.
-1. We can keep our variable namespace clean, because local variables only "live" as long as the function does.
+1. We can keep namespaces for variable clean.
+That is because local variables in function definition only "live" inside of the definition.
-   * This may not sound like much, but keeping global namespace is important.
+   * This may not sound like much, but keeping namespace clean is important.
-1. Finally, we can test small parts of our program.
+1. Finally, we can test small parts of our program instantly.
-   * This is especially true in interpreted languages, such as R, Python, Matlab, and so on.

 By making functions, I broke the long script into five steps.
 And you can jump to the definition by clicking the name of the functions.